makersacademy/airport_challenge/docs/review.md

 # Step 3: Application code and \*.rb files

-## Naming conventions, and matching the domain model
+## Naming conventions and matching the domain model

 In general it's critical for maintainability that code is readable.
 We want to ensure that other developers (and ourself in the future) can come to the codebase and make sense of what's going on.
 That's supported by having the naming conventions match that of the ruby community and of the domain model (in this case 'air traffic control').